The best drawing tablet 2024: top graphics tablets rated

 -

 It’s no iPad Pro, but the iPad Air is a very respectable choice for digital creatives – and, coming in at a much lower price, it’s a great option for hobbyists.
-It still runs on the M1 chip, making it super-powerful and smooth when using creative apps, and its 2360 x 1640 IPS LCD screen offers decent brightness and fluidity.
+It still runs on the M2 chip, making it super-powerful and smooth when using creative apps, and its 2360 x 1640 IPS LCD screen offers decent brightness and fluidity - though it's not quite as powerful as the iPad Pro we've listed above.

-Like the Pro, it’s portable, and offers greater flexibility than conventional graphics tablets.
-You can use it for work and play, as well as creative work, which is the reason it’s a great choice for newer artists and hobbyists.
+Like the Pro, it’s portable, and offers greater flexibility than conventional graphics tablets - plus, it's also compatible with the new Apple Pencil Pro.
+You can use it for work and play, as well as creative work, which is why it’s a great choice for newer artists and hobbyists.

-Drawing experience on the iPad Air remains excellent, largely thanks to its compatibility with the Apple Pencil 2, which is sold separately.
+Drawing experience on the iPad Air remains excellent, and especially now it's available in a 13-inch form factor, it's a solid canvas for creative hobbyists who also want a portable entertainment station - and it supports Apple Intelligence features.
 As we mentioned above with the Pro, iPadOS is compatible with a huge range of creative apps, meaning you’ll be spoiled for choice compared to traditional graphics tablets.

 Read more: iPad Air (2022) review